 Prior to 2016, it was common to see HSA qualified plans that used aggregate family out-of-pocket limits.
 That meant the entire family out-of-pocket limit would need to be met before the plan’s benefits kicked in, even if all the claims were for a single family member.
 But starting in 2016, all health plans – including HDHPs – must embed individual out-of-pocket maximums, which means that no single family member’s out-of-pocket expenses can exceed the individual out-of-pocket limit established by the ACA, even if the family is enrolled in an HDHP with a higher family out-of-pocket limit (and this becomes more important due to the afore-mentioned widening gap between the upper out-of-pocket limits allowed for all plans under the ACA, versus the limit allowed for HSA-qualified plans).

 It’s important to note that you can only contribute to an HSA if your current health insurance policy is an HSA-qualified high deductible health plan (HDHP).
 Not all high deductible plans are HSA-qualified, so check with your employer or your health insurance carrier if you’re unsure.
 Contributions to your HSA can be made by you or by your employer, and they’re yours forever – there’s no “use it or lose it” provision with HSAs, and the money rolls over from one year to the next.
 HSA funds can be stored in a variety of savings vehicles, including bank accounts and brokerage accounts (ie, the funds can be invested in the stock market if you prefer that option), and there are numerous HSA custodians from which to choose.

-If you later switch to a health insurance policy that’s not HSA-qualified, you’ll no longer be able to contribute to your HSA, but you’ll still be able to take money out of your HSA at any time in your life to pay for qualified medical expenses, with no taxes or penalties assessed.
+If you switch to a health insurance policy that’s not HSA-qualified, you’ll no longer be able to contribute to your HSA, but you’ll still be able to take money out of your HSA at any time in your life to pay for qualified medical expenses, with no taxes or penalties assessed.
 If you don’t use the money for medical expenses and still have funds available after age 65, you can withdraw them for non-medical purposes with no penalties, although income tax would be assessed at that point, with the HSA functioning much like a traditional IRA.